TheXDS/ServicePool/README.md

 dotnet test ./src/ServicePool.sln
 ```
 #### Coverage reports
-It is possible to generate a coverage report locally.For that, it is necessary to install [`ReportGenerator`](https://github.com/danielpalme/ReportGenerator), which will read the test results after execution, and will generate a web page with the coverage results.
+It is possible to generate a coverage report locally.
+For that, it is necessary to install [`ReportGenerator`](https://github.com/danielpalme/ReportGenerator), which will read the test results after execution, and will generate a web page with the coverage results.

 To install `ReportGenerator` execute:
 ```sh